Electricity and gas prices in Ireland: Overpriced?

 It’s official and not just a matter of popular opinion anymore: Irish energy prices are expensive.
 Incredibly expensive.
 In fact, a report by European energy think-tank Eurostat in late 2017 shows that if you compare electricity prices within the EU, Ireland has the fourth most expensive prices.
 Even worse, we have the second highest prices for gas.

-Electricity Suppliers and Gas Suppliers Ireland
+Electricity and gas suppliers in Ireland

 It is somewhat disappointing to see that deregulating the Irish gas and electricity markets hasn’t had quite the desired effect upon energy bills.
 So are the suppliers to blame or are there other factors at work pushing up our energy prices?